gcharalampous/book-notes/thinking_fast_and_slow.md

 - The conclusion is that the ease with which instances come to mind is a System 1 heuristic, which is replaced by a focus on content when System 2 is more engaged.
 - Evidence shows that people guided by System 1 are more susceptible to availability biases than those in a state of higher vigilance.

+#### Ch 13: Availability, Emotion, and Risk
+- The world in our heads is not an exact replica of reality; our expectations about event frequency are distorted by the prevalence and emotional intensity of the messages we receive.
+- They observed that the ease with which ideas of various risks come to mind and the emotional reactions to these risks are inextricably linked.
+- People form opinions and make choices based on their feelings and basic tendencies to approach or avoid, often without realizing it.
+The affect heuristic is an instance of substitution, where the answer to an easy question (How do I feel about it?) serves as an answer to a harder question (What do I think about it?).
+- People’s emotional evaluations of outcomes, along with the bodily states and approach or avoidance tendencies associated with them, play a central role in guiding decision-making.
+- All heuristics are equal, but availability is more equal than the others.
+This expanded notion of the heuristic suggests that availability affects judgments beyond frequency.
+Specifically, the importance of an idea is often judged by how fluently (and emotionally charged) it comes to mind.
+- A basic limitation of our mind in dealing with small risks is that we either ignore them altogether or give them far too much weight—nothing in between.
+-

 ### Reflections

 - [Your personal thoughts or reflections on the chapter]